-Editorial amendment to Number 7 made on March 7, 2017 December 10, 2004
+Editorial amendments to Sec.
+4.1 and Number 4 made on February 6, 2019 Editorial amendment to Number 7 made on March 7, 2017 December 10, 2004

 Employment of Retirees

 - Sec.
 1 Required Retirement.
 No person employed by The University of Texas System or any of the institutions shall be required to retire because of age except as permitted by law.
 However, a licensed pilot operating an aircraft under Part 91 of the Federal Aviation Regulations may be employed as a pilot until the end of the fiscal year that includes the pilot's 70th birthday. - Sec.
 2 Modified Service.
 In accordance with the Texas EducationCode Section 51.964, an institution of higher education may employ a person who has retired under the Teacher Retirement System of Texas (TRS) or the Optional Retirement Program (ORP) if: - 2.1 the Board of Regents determines that the employment is in the best interest of the U. T. System and, - 2.2 a person retired under TRS must have been retired for at least 30 days before the effective date of reemployment; or - 2.3 a person retired under the ORP may be rehired after retirement without a break in service. - Sec.
 3 Restrictions.
 Appointment to modified service shall be without tenure, and for not more than one academic year.
 The notice provisions of Rule 31002, Section 1 of the Regents' Rules and Regulations shall not apply to nonrenewal of such appointments.
 If the U. T. System or any of the institutions determines that it is in the best interest of the U. T. System, it may offer reappointment to modified service